ria4/lajujabot/README.md

 ### TODO

-Identify useless packages from `requirements.txt` and take out the trash...
+Identify useless packages in `requirements.txt` and take out the trash...